dodyvirgiawan/micro-frontend-poc/README.md

 This repository demonstrates my learning of `Webpack Module Federation` when implementing Micro Frontends Architecture.
 This approach is using `Run-time Microfrontend` (more on my thoughts on `Build-time Microfrontend` on closing remarks below).

-This is just a proof of concept application.
+This is just a proof of concept application where I develop it alongside following an online course.

 #### Monorepo
 This MFE uses monorepo approach.